BEST STARTS FOR KIDS

 Go to places that are naturally awe-inspiring: an ocean after storm, a lookout, a walk through an old growth forest.
 Let your children see they are part of something bigger than themselves.

 For example: Watching T.V. is a privilege.
 (It certainly is for me, and most other adults, during a working week.)
 Afternoon school activities, a privilege.
 Toys and games, a privilege.
 Going to a friend's to play, a privilege.
 Even providing the foods they like best for meals is actually a privilege.

 Link their privileges to things they earn like: being trustworthy, cooperative, responsible, helpful, thoughtful, etc.

 3. Notice the Positive Wherever Possible and Express Gratitude...

 Give your child an unexpected privilege they'll really appreciate and link it to gratitude for what they've done.
 And be specific.

 It can often be something you were going to do for them anyway.
 This can be a book written by their favourite author (for a child who loves to read,) a kick around the back yard with a footy (if that's their thing,) even reading an extra book at bedtime (while they're little) because they were so cooperative.

 Say something like: 'I've been so impressed with the way you handled the extra load we put on you when your little brother was sick.
 You stepped up; made sure we ate healthy meals when we got home from the hospital, kept the washing up to date for us and even stacked the dishwasher.
 I really appreciate it.
 I don't know what we would have done without you.'

 6. Give your child a positive script to live up to, even if they occasionally blow it.
-And give them strategies so they can cope with not getting everything they want
+And give them strategies so they can flip negative thinking around to something more in perspective.

 For example: 'You usually do well in your exams.
 Everyone has a tough test now and again.
 It'll even out, you'll see.
 Is there anything I can do to help you with it?'